 3. Define your project’s roles

-Another part of a successful agile development project is role definition.
+Next on our list of agile principles and values – clearly defining everyone’s responsibilities within a project.
 Make sure that your team knows who’s responsible for what, and who’s in charge.
 At Mooncascade, we don’t often do by-the-book scrum, so the person leading meetings, raising questions, and managing each sprint is usually our product manager.

 It’s also crucial to define a product owner.
 Any project that doesn’t have an identifiable product owner will face issues moving forward.
 Product managers from your side can help take some of the responsibility off of their shoulders, but it’s best if the vision and final decisions about the project come from the client’s own team.

 This is because agile development requires fast decision making.
-Say a question comes up about adding a Facebook or Instagram login to the product you’re building.
+Say a question comes up about adding a Facebook or Instagram login to the product you are building.
 You need to have someone who’s responsible for validating this choice on the client’s behalf as soon as you ask them.
-Without this, you’ll either run into costly delays or end up building something the client isn’t happy with down the line.
+Without this, you’ll either run into costly delays or end up building something the client isn’t happy with down the line, but this can be avoided if you follow the principle laid out above as well as the other agile principles and values on our list.

 4. Get your client involved

 As a general rule, agile projects are successful when the client is as involved in the process as possible.
-Part of your responsibility as a development team is to ensure this involvement happens.
+Part of your responsibility as a development team is to ensure this involvement happens, and the next in our list of agile principles and values will help you do just that.

-When Mooncascade was just starting out, many years ago, we learned this the hard way.
-We were working with clients outside of Estonia who we couldn’t regularly meet with in person.
+When Mooncascade was just starting out – many years ago, and before we had these agile principles and values to fall back on – we learned this the hard way.
+We were working with clients outside Estonia who we couldn’t regularly meet with in person.
 We built a product using agile development, delivering a new build to them each week.
 As we approached our launch date, we sent over a final build thinking that everything was going smoothly.

 As it turned out, the client hadn’t been looking at each update and found quite a few issues as they went over everything.
 These weren’t bugs, just aspects of the product that weren’t in sync with their expectations.
 We hadn’t made sure the client was informed about our work as it happened.
 And we had a week left before going live.

 The lesson here?
-Communicate, every step of the way.
-During standups or sprint planning, ask the client if they’ve seen what’s been done so far.
+As we mentioned before we started into this list of agile principles and values – Communicate, every step of the way.
+During stand-ups or sprint planning, ask the client if they’ve seen what’s been done so far.
 Send them early versions after each sprint.
 This is important both for validating what’s been accomplished and confirming everyone’s on the same page moving forward.

 5. Be realistic (and honest) about delivery

-Agile software development works best when it’s transparent.
+Agile software development works best when it’s transparent, and that’s what the final entry in our top five agile principles and values will help you with.
 Never commit to something if you’re aware of any issues regarding the project’s feasibility or deadline.
 Be honest and tell the client you’ll need to find another solution, even if they try to push for something being delivered more quickly or at a higher cost.

 At the same time, they need the features they’re requesting for a reason.
 So try to compromise.
-Propose a different version, maybe split development into two parts, or offer alternatives with similar functionality that are more doable in the given time frame.
+Some options that we’ve developed alongside these agile principles and values (and that will help you find that compromise) include the following: Propose a different version, maybe split development into two parts, or offer alternatives with similar functionality that are more doable in the given time frame.
 Think back to my example about using Slack instead of building a chat feature: you can always suggest a temporary solution with different tools if a full-scale build isn’t possible.
 It’s all about balancing realism with solutions that get the job done.

 Agile software development: never stop communicating.

 Chances are, you’re interested in agile development because you’ve seen how fast, flexible, and powerful it can be.
 But an agile project is only as good as its team’s communication.
-Implementing well-defined roles and regular check-ins, standups, and feedback at every level of your next project won’t just improve teamwork.
+Implementing the agile principles and values mentioned here, including well-defined roles and regular check-ins, stand-ups, and feedback at every level of your next project won’t just improve teamwork.
 It’ll help you design and build a product that actually meets your client’s expectations—and likely surpasses them, too.

 Looking for an agile software development partner?